Dynamical Boson Stars: Introduction

 The equations describing boson stars are relatively simple, and so even if they do not exist in nature, they still serve as a simple and important model for compact objects, ranging from particles to stars and galaxies.
 In all these cases, boson stars represent a balance between the dispersive nature of the scalar field and the attraction of gravity holding it together.

 This review is organized as follows.
 The rest of this section describes some general features about boson stars.
-The system of equations describing the evolution of the scalar field and gravity (i.e., the Einstein--Klein--Gordon equations) are presented in Section~\ref{section:solving}.
-These equations are restricted to the spherical symmetric case (with a harmonic ansatz for the complex scalar field and a simple massive potential) to obtain a boson star family of solutions.
-To accommodate all their possible uses, a large variety of boson star types have come into existence, many of which are described in more detail in Section~\ref{section:varieties}.
-For example, one can vary the form of the scalar field potential to achieve a large range of masses and compactness than with just a mass term in the potential.
+The system of equations describing the evolution of the scalar field and gravity (i.e., the Einstein--Klein--Gordon equations) are presented in Sect.~\ref{section:solving}.
+These equations are restricted to the spherical symmetric case (with a harmonic ansatz for the complex scalar field and a simple massive potential) to obtain a boson-star family of solutions.
+To accommodate all their possible uses, a large variety of boson-star types have come into existence, many of which are described in more detail in Sect.~\ref{section:varieties}.
+For example, one can vary the form of the scalar field potential to achieve a larger range of masses and compactnesses than with just a mass term in the potential.
 Certain types of potential admit soliton-like solutions even in the absence of gravity, leading to so-called Q-stars.
 One can adopt Newtonian gravity instead of general relativity, or construct solutions from a real scalar field instead of a complex one.
 It is also possible to find solutions coupled to an electromagnetic field or a perfect fluid, leading respectively to charged boson stars and fermion-boson stars.
-Rotating boson stars are found to have an angular momentum which is not arbitrary, but instead quantized.
-Multi-state boson stars with more than one complex scalar field are also considered.
+Rotating boson stars are found to have an angular momentum which is not arbitrary, but instead quantized, and can even coexist with a Kerr black hole. \CP{Multi-field} boson stars with more than one complex scalar field are also considered.
+Recently, stars made of a massive vector field have been constructed which more closely match the original geon proposal because such a field has the same unit spin as Maxwell.